-Rett syndrome is a disorder of the nervous system that leads to developmental reversals, especially in the areas of expressive language and hand use.
+Rett syndrome is a disorder of the nervous system that leads to developmental problems in children, especially in the areas of language and hand use.

 Rett syndrome occurs almost always in girls.
-It may be misdiagnosed as autism or cerebral palsy.
+It may be diagnosed as autism or cerebral palsy.

-Studies have linked many Rett syndrome cases to a defect in a gene called methl-CpG-binding protein 2 (MeCP2).
+Most Rett syndrome cases are due to a problem in the gene called MECP2.
 This gene is on the X chromosome.
-Females have two X chromosomes.
-Even when one chromosome has this defect, the other X chromosome is normal enough for the child to survive.
+Females have 2 X chromosomes.
+Even when 1 chromosome has this defect, the other X chromosome is normal enough for the child to survive.

-An infant with Rett syndrome usually has normal development for the first 6 - 18 months.
+An infant with Rett syndrome usually has normal development for the first 6 to 18 months.
 Symptoms range from mild to severe.

 Symptoms may include:

-Genetic testing may be done to look for the gene defect associated with the syndrome.
-However, since the defect is not identified in everyone with the disease, the diagnosis of Rett syndrome is based on symptoms.
+Genetic testing may be done to look for the gene defect.
+But, since the defect is not identified in everyone with the disease, the diagnosis of Rett syndrome is based on symptoms.